Charlie Day: Films and other work

 Later that year, Day played Ralph, a vulgar comedian and close friend of the protagonist, in I Love You, Daddy, which was directed by Louis C.K. and featured himself, Chloe Grace Moretz, John Malkovich, Rose Byrne, Pamela Adlon, Edie Falco and Helen Hunt.
 Day was the first to have been cast as C.K. was a fan of It's Always Sunny in Philadelphia.
 The film premiered at TIFF 2017 and was scheduled to have its public opening in November 2017, but was dropped by all its distributors after the allegations of C.K.'s sexual misconduct were made public by the New York Times.
-Day had withdrawn himself from the film's promotion and condemned the misconduct in light of the allegations before the film's public release was cancelled.
+Day had withdrawn himself from the film's promotion and condemned the misconduct in light of the allegations before the film's public release was canceled.

 In addition to Pacific Rim Uprising, in 2018, Day was in Drew Pearce's film Hotel Artemis, with Jodie Foster, Sterling K Brown, Sofia Boutella, Jeff Goldblum, Brian Tyree Henry, Jenny Slate, Zachary Quinto and Dave Bautista, where he played Acapulco the arms dealer.
 Most recently, Day played his first leading role in a romantic comedy as Peter on I Want You Back with Jenny Slate for Amazon Studios released on February 11, 2022.

 Day got his first film voice acting role in 2013 as the character Art in the Pixar animated film Monsters University.
 Following this, he voiced Benny in The Lego Movie (2014) and its sequel The Lego Movie 2: The Second Part (2019).
 In September 2021, Nintendo announced that Day would voice Luigi, in The Super Mario Bros.
-Movie, set to be released on April 7, 2023.
+Movie, released on April 5, 2023, Day will reprise the role in the 2026 film The Super Mario Galaxy Movie.
+He has also expressed interest to reprise the role in a Luigi's Mansion film.

 In 2018, Day began working on his feature directorial debut Fool's Paradise (previously titled El Tonto), starring Ken Jeong and himself, and featuring Ray Liotta, Kate Beckinsale, Adrien Brody, Common, Jason Sudeikis, Edie Falco and John Malkovich.
 Besides writing and producing, Day co-stars as a silent man from a psychiatric hospital who accidentally finds his way into celebrity with the help of an enterprising publicist (Jeong) before they lose it all.
-The film underwent several reshoots and is due to be released on 12 May 2023.
+The film underwent several reshoots and was released on May 12, 2023.